 b.
 If nesting or foraging bees are detected, the site shall be considered occupied, and the Project biologist will notify CDFW.
 An Incidental Take Permit will be needed for take of Crotch's bumble bee, and mitigation will be fulfilled through compensatory mitigation at a minimum 1:1 nesting habitat replacement of equal or better functions and values to those impacted by the project, or as otherwise determined through the Incidental Take Permit process.
-If foraging individuals are detected and an Incidental d.
-The qualified entomologist or monitoring biologist shall submit a report to the City and CDFW, documenting the methods and results of the surveys prior to clearing/grubbing activities.
+If foraging individuals are detected and an Incidental 1-5 Cont.